benstigsen/benstigsen.github.io/content/notes/go-database-thread-safety.md

 keywords = ["go", "golang", "sql", "database", "connection", "mutex", "goroutine"]
 +++

-Yes, making use of `sql.DB` from multiple goroutines is safe, since Go manages its own internal mutex.[^1]
+Making use of `sql.DB` from multiple goroutines is safe, since Go manages its own internal mutex.[^1]

 > DB is a database handle representing a pool of zero or more underlying connections.